 4. The Schmoozer Approach

-Good for: Highly sociable screenwriters who want to write as part of a team to get their films made, especially on super low budgets or using crowd funding, but also those wanting to crack various funding avenues such as government initiatives and private investment as well as set themselves up as trainers, educators or in related fields (such as script editing).
+Highly sociable screenwriters who want to write as part of a team to get their films made, especially on super low budgets or using crowd funding.
+Also those wanting to crack various funding avenues such as government initiatives and private investment.
+Those wanting to set themselves up as trainers, educators or in related fields (such as script editing), too.

 i) First up, decide what you want to do: low budget guerilla films?
 Mid range genre films with a commercial hook?
 Microbudget shorts or art films?